lexnederbragt/454_transcriptome_snps/instructions.md

+###Why

+Obtaining SNPs that distinguish two species based on low-coverage 454 transcriptome data from multiple samples of each species, for neither of which a reference genome is available.

 ###Principles

+* Use the reference of a closely related species to map reads of all samples from species 1 with `Newbler` (`gsMapping`).
+* `Newbler` then uses the aligned reads to build consensus contigs
+* Map the reads of *all* samples of both species to these consensus sequences to call SNPs
+* Find variants distinguishing species 1 from species 2
+* Repeat, but start with species 2 for the first mapping
+* With low coverage datasets, it is not certain a variant region is represented by all read datasets.
+Therefore, select those SNPS that show coverage from as many samples as possible

+###Application
+The method is meant to be applicable to any suitable dataset, but was developed for distinguishing sparrows, see the references in the README file.
+In particular, available were 454 transcriptome data for six samples of house sparrow, *P. domesticus* (`DOM`), and six samples of Spanish sparrows, *P. hispaniolensis* (`HISP`).

+###Steps
 1 map all cDNA reads from one species to the zebrafinch transcriptome
 2 use the consensus called on the reads mapped as reference for mapping all cDNA reads from *both* species
 3 find variant bases which are only called in one of the species, i.e., all reads from one species show a different base than from the other species